CPK Insurance

 • The Idaho Department of Insurance regulates insurance activity in the state, so buyers should confirm policy details and carrier filings through the state regulator when comparing esthetician insurance options.

-• Workers' compensation is required for businesses with 1 or more employees in Idaho, while sole proprietors and working partners are listed as exemptions in the state data provided.
+• Workers' compensation is required for businesses with 1 or more employees in Idaho, while sole proprietors and working partners are generally exempt.

-• Idaho requires businesses to maintain proof of general liability coverage for most commercial leases, so an esthetician renting a booth or spa suite may need to show evidence of coverage before move-in.
+• Most commercial leases in Idaho require proof of general liability coverage, so an esthetician renting a booth or spa suite may need to show evidence of coverage before move-in.

 • Commercial auto minimum liability in Idaho is $25,000/$50,000/$15,000 for businesses that use vehicles for mobile esthetician services or product deliveries.